-The over all objective of this programme is to promote transparency between MFIs and their clients for greater efficiency and a market driven industry.
+The over all objective of this programme is to build capacity of institutions in the 7 Princciples of Client Protection to promote transparency between MFIs and their clients for greater efficiency and a market driven industry.

 AMFIU has positioned itself as the information hub of the microfinance industry in Uganda.
 This is being done through researches, baseline studies, and establishment of a microfinance resource centre and consolidating performance monitoring tool (PMT) data through a central database, the performance monitoring system (PMS).